samuel-book/samuel-1/_sources/introduction/scientific_summary.md

 ## Conclusion

+Using modelling and machine learning we identify potential for reaching close to the 20% target of thrombolysis use, and doubling clinical benefit from thrombolysis.

 ### Implications for healthcare

-* Using modelling and machine learning we identify potential for reaching close to the 20% target of thrombolysis use, and doubling clinical benefit from thrombolysis.

 * Realistically achievable thrombolysis use depends on local patient populations, so a universal target of 20% across all hospitals may over-estimate what is achievable at some hospitals, while under-estimating what is achievable at other hospitals.
+Local agreed targets may be more appropriate.

 * The tools develop have the potential to add further depth of analysis to the national stroke audit outputs, and may be transferable to other national clinical audits.